DIY Skincare Ingredients: 18 Essential Groups for Natural Skincare

 • Green tea extract – doubles as a skin-soothing botanical while stabilizing formulas.

-Research confirms antioxidants like vitamin E reduce lipid peroxidation and preserve both product quality and skin barrier health (PubMed).
+Research confirms antioxidants like vitamin E reduce lipid peroxidation and preserve both product quality and skin barrier health (PMC4976416).

 Preservatives – Protecting Water-Based Products